-- a) Organization's Mission Statement; - b) Indicate years of operation and experience in Hillsborough County that meets Grant Intent; - c) Briefly describe qualifications and background of the management and finance staff; - d) Provide an example of how the organization ensures equal opportunity to employ staff, recruit volunteers, and recruit Board members based on the needs of the organization and participants served; and - e) Describe internal quality assurance procedures for managing grants in these areas: - Contract compliance; - o Timely reporting; and - o Fiscal accountability.
+- a) Organization's Mission Statement; - b) Indicate years of operation and programs currently offered in Hillsborough County; experience working with residents in one or more of the ONEhillsborough zip codes 33603, 33610, 33619; experience providing services to marginalized communities; organization philosophy on service delivery and community engagement. - c) Briefly describe qualifications and background of the management and finance staff, please include if they are paid employees, volunteers, or contracted; - d) If applicable, name formal designations, licensures or accreditations; - e) Provide an example of how the organization ensures equal opportunity to employ staff, recruit volunteers, and recruit Board members based on the needs of the organization and participants served; - f) Disclose history of contract cancellation, filing of bankruptcy, or lawsuits against the organization; and - g) Describe internal quality assurance procedures for managing grants in these areas: - Contract compliance; - Timely reporting; and - Fiscal accountability.